HSBNE/hsbne.github.com/admin/storage.md

 Parking projects is part of the HSBNE Ticket system.

-## External Storage
+## External Storage and Large Projects

-HSBNE does not allow any external storage of a project without going through the approval process as outlined by the Large Projects Policy.
+HSBNE does not allow any external storage of a project without going through the approval process as outlined by the [Large Projects Policy](/admin/largeprojects).